What is Management by Objectives (MBO)?

-Once the employees are briefed about the general objectives, plan, and the strategies to follow, the managers can start working with the subordinates on establishing their objectives.
-It will be a one-on-one discussion where the subordinates will let the managers know about their targets and which goals they can accomplish in a specific time and with what resources.
+Once the employees are briefed about the general objectives, plan, and the strategies to follow, the managers can start working with their subordinates on establishing their personal objectives.
+This will be a one-on-one discussion where the subordinates will let the managers know about their targets and which goals they can accomplish within a specific time and with what resources.
 They can then share some tentative thoughts about which goals the organization or department can find feasible.

 3. Continuous monitoring performance and progress